cheris8/cheris8/README.md

 ## About ME 🤍

-- ☁️ I’m currently attending Yonsei University.
+- ☁️ I’m a MS student in Artificial Intelligence at Yonsei University.
-- 📃 I’m currently learning Statistics, Data Analysis, Machine Learning, Deep Learning, ETC.
+- 📃 I’m interested in Dialogue Agent, Machine Reasoning, Natural Language Processing.
 - 📩 How to reach me: cheris8h@gmail.com

 For more information about me, click [here](https://github.com/cheris8/Resume/blob/master/Resume/README.md).